 The bend test may be free formed or guided.

 The guided bend test is where the coupon is wrapped around a former of a specified diameter and is the type of test specified in the welding procedure and welder qualification specifications.
-For example, it is a requirement in ASMEIX, the EN 287 and EN 288 series of specifications and ISO 15614 Part 1.
+For example, it may be a requirement in ASME IX, ISO 9606 and ISO 15614 Part 1.

 As the guided bend test is the only form of bend test specified in welding qualification specifications it is the only one that will be dealt with in this article.